-Exclusive: Neoenergia seeks $11 billion valuation in dual Brazil, U.S. listing, sources say
+Exclusive: Neoenergia seeks $11 billion valuation in Brazil, U.S. IPO, sources say

 Neoenergia's business scope includes power generation, transmission and distribution across Brazil, in an area almost five times as big as Iberdrola's in Spain.
 With 13.4 million customers in Brazil, the Elektro deal could be followed by a transfer of Iberdrola's windfarm assets to the combined entity.

-Banco do Brasil, the country's No. 1 state-controlled lender, is looking for investment-banking peers to help it underwrite the IPO, two of the people said, naming Banco Santander Brasil SA (SANB11.SA), Morgan Stanley & Co (MS.N) and Credit Suisse Group AG (CSGN.S) as candidates.
+Banco do Brasil, the country's No. 1 state-controlled lender, is looking for investment-banking peers to help it underwrite the IPO, two of the people said, naming Banco Santander Brasil SA, Morgan Stanley & Co and Credit Suisse Group AG as candidates.

-Other local investment banks vying for underwriting roles include Itaú Unibanco Holding SA (ITUB4.SA) and Banco Bradesco SA (BBDC4.SA), the people said.
+Other local investment banks vying for underwriting roles include Itaú Unibanco Holding SA and Banco Bradesco SA, the people said.

 The banks declined to comment.